a-b-street/abstreet/docs/design/sim.md

 Awkward to turn neighborhoods into buildings/streets; we kind of need the quadtree and stuff for that, which is the Renderable layer right now.
 Originally there was a separate geometry layer, probably for stuff like this.

+## Scores

+Alright, getting much closer to this being a game!
+Let's return to the idea of utility functions for agents.